 Because of many things, Davis is a great place for families with children to consider.
 First of all, many other families with children live here, making Davis a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Davis has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Davis’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-One of the nice things about Davis is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Davis is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Davis in 2022 was $27,111, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,444 for a family of four.